 Students on campus do not need to wear masks in individual living spaces and faculty and staff can unmask in private offices, he said.

-“The necessary change” requiring masks while indoors was made due to the low vaccination rates in local communities and increases in regional COVID-19 positivity rates and is a precautionary decision, Patterson said.
+“The necessary change” requiring masks while indoors was made due to the low vaccination rates in local communities and increases in regional COVID-19 positivity rates, Patterson said.
+The mask requirement is a precautionary decision, Patterson said.

 “There is hope for once again seeing unobscured unmasked smiles on our campus facilities.
 Once we see vaccination rates go up and positivity rates go down, we have every intention of easing masking requirements on campus just as soon as possible.”
 He said.